 Each head coach of all varsity teams shall attend an OSSAA state rules meeting for that sport for the current school year.
 If the head coach does not attend a meeting, an online rules meeting is available at www.ossaa.com.
 Written verification of the online rules meeting must be submitted to the OSSAA.
-All head coaches of fall activities must complete their state rules meeting by September 1st, and all head coaches of spring activities must complete their state rules meeting by March 1st.
+All head coaches of fall activities must complete their state rules meeting by September 1st, all head coaches of winter activities must complete their state rules meeting by December 1st, and all head coaches of spring activities must complete their state rules meeting by March 1st.
 The penalty for failure to attend a state rules meeting or to complete an online rules meeting and proper documentation submitted to the OSSAA office by the prescribed deadlines, will result in the school suspending the head coach for all interscholastic competition until the coach is in compliance and proper documentation has been submitted and verified by the OSSAA.